-Unity Catalog, a unified governance solution for data, analytics and AI on your lakehouse.
+Unity Catalog, an open and unified governance solution for data, analytics and Al on your lakehouse.
 By minimizing the copies of your data and moving to a single data processing layer where all your data governance controls can run together, you improve your chances of staying in compliance and detecting a data breach.

-In this chapter, we will discuss how you can leverage the Databricks Lakehouse Platform to manage and govern the end-to-end data lifecycle.
+In this chapter, we'll discuss how you can leverage the Databricks Data Intelligence Platform to manage and govern the end-to-end data lifecycle.